applebuddy/TOEIC-Speaking-Study/README.md

 ## Q6

+How do you get information about furniture?

+- I get information about furniture by looking on furniture dealers' Web sites. it's easy to compare products and prices that way.
+  - I can save my, money and effort searching for the information

 Do you prefer to celebrate anniversaries at home or somewhere else?

 - I prefer to celebrate anniversaries at home.
 This is because I can enjoy the house party without worrying about other people.
 Also, I can decide how to decorate my home and what to serve to guests.